 Owning a home

-Since we have had 3 significant freak hail storms this year, it is expected that Colorado Springs home owners insurance rates will increase substantially.
+Home owners insurance rates in Colorado Springs tend to run a bit high because of significant hail storms in the summer.
 Property taxes are more expensive in newer subdivisions than in older ones.
 The price tag depends on age of the neighborhood and size of the home.

 Renting a Home

 The average rent prices above (from Apartment List) show that Colorado Springs rent prices are just above national averages, but still below Denver rates.
-Colorado Springs saw a month over month change of -.1%, but a 1.5% increase from last year.
-Denver rental prices are higher and have increased year over year by 1.9%.
+It’s important to note that Apartment List reports a 5% drop in rental rates for Denver over the last 12 months while Colorado Springs has seen a 4% increase.

-The good news is that Colorado Springs is almost even with the national median rental prices at $955/mo for 1 bedroom and $1,231 for 2 bedrooms.
+The good news is that Colorado Springs is almost even with the national median rental prices at $982/month for 1 bedroom and $1,246 for 2 bedrooms.
 Be prepared for average rents to continue to climb in Colorado Springs in the near future.
-The supply of affordable rentals is starting to catch up with overall demand, and this will help stabilize the rental market.
+Our competitive real estate market and rising home prices are pushing many prospective buyers into an already tight rental market.
+The lack of affordable housing in Colorado Springs will continue to be an issue.
+Developers are expected to complete two large apartment projects in the downtown area by 2023 to attract young professionals.
+Investors are also choosing to convert low income housing to high end condos and apartments.

 Short Term Rentals